 Viewing process: Please note that no full list of properties will be released on a specific date.
 We will advertise properties once we have received notice to leave from current tenants.
 The viewing process will be confirmed in the coming weeks and due to current coronavirus restrictions may be subject to change.

-Application process: Due to Coronavirus safety measures that we have in place, completed application forms and ID/references etc will need to be scanned by the applicants and emailed to standrews@braemore. co.uk thorntons-property.co.uk www.facebook.com/ThorntonsPropertyServices/ Tel: 01334 47 4200
+Application process: For more information on the application process please email the letting agent via enquiries@djalexander.co.uk thorntons-property.co.uk www.facebook.com/ThorntonsPropertyServices/